 What is a Native Final Cut Pro Plugin?

-You can download plugins for most of Final Cut X functions, including Titles, Color effects, Transitions, and Generators.
-Native Plugins are brilliant because they work in the same way built-in effects and monitors, directly from within FCP.
+You can download plugins for most Final Cut X functions, including titles, color effects, transitions, and generators.
+Native plugins are brilliant because they work in the same way as built-in effects and monitors, directly from within FCPX.
 By using plugins you can expand your editing capabilities and offer more advanced title and transition animation.

-Part 1: Top Final Cut Pro X Plugins
+Part 1: Top 17 Final Cut Pro X Plugins for Editors

 There are many Final Cut Pro plugins available online to download.
 The best part is some of them are free, so you can get an understanding of how they work with just a little time.
 Here is our list of top Plugins to get the most out of FCPX.

-Motion Array is a website that has hundreds of Final Cut Pro plugins and templates available.
-The range of plugins includes pretty much everything you might want, including transitions, effects, titles and more.
+Motion Array is a website that has hundreds of Final Cut Pro templates and plugins available.
+The range of plugins includes pretty much everything you might want, including transitions, effects, titles, and more.

 Track X is a super useful plugin that offers tracking functionality you might otherwise need to rely on After Effects or Motion to produce.
 The cost-effective pack gives you six ways to track objects in your shot, allowing you to follow motion with text or graphics, and even replace green screen in shots with movement.